YLerouge/infra-docker-dev-symfony-angular/README.md

 - A **Frontend Angular** (Node) container which can connect to the API and use 'ng serve' to expose the SPA
 - An **Adminer** container to connect to database using a friendly UI (compatible with multiple databases)

+> It shoulds only be used for development and not production.
+Secrets are fake and not usable for other purpose.

 ## Installation and Usage

 You need :